Sdark19/Hazard_Score_Prediction/README.md

   - optuna

 ## Usage
--  Open the Pharma.ipynb notebook in Jupyter or vs code.
+-  Open the Manufacturing.ipynb notebook in Jupyter or vs code.

 -  Run each cell sequentially to load the data, preprocess it, train the model, and generate predictions.